 To get the M747 PCB 3.0 driver, click the green download button above.
 After you complete your download, move on to Step 2.

-Tech Tip: If you are having trouble deciding which is the right driver, try the Driver Update Utility for M747 PCB 3.0.
+Tech Tip: If you are having trouble deciding which is the right driver, try the PC Chips Driver Update Utility.
 It is a software utility which automatically finds and downloads the right driver.

 To find the newest driver, you may need to visit the PC Chips website.
 Most major device manufacturers update their drivers regularly.